ACK alert management

 Node goes offline

-A node in the cluster has gone offline.
+A node in the cluster goes offline.

 event